 My piece of the puzzle in Monsanto’s pipeline is small, but important.
 My team is tasked with purifying and increasing the inbred lines passed on to us from the breeding/trait integration groups.
 You see, we only get several ears worth of seed from these groups, so we must increase this handful of seeds to an amount where large scale increases can be performed and, eventually, hybrids can be created.

 Because we are dealing with inbred seeds, we see lots of weird segregation expressed.
-It’s our job to identify and discard weak sources so that only the best, most pure seeds are passed down the pipeline.
+It’s our job to identify and discard weak sources so only the best, most pure seeds are passed down the pipeline.

 As I mentioned above, we only receive several ears worth of seed per inbred from trait integration.
 Each packet of seed we receive was shelled from a single ear.
 While all of these ears, or sources, from the same inbred will be planted side-by-sided in the same block, we make sure to know exactly which rows were planted from which source.
 This is because each ear from the same inbred line can have slightly different genetics and express various levels of segregation.